 Walk leaders should not share walker details, unless requested by NHS contact tracers.
 If you are asked to provide walk contacts for NHS contact tracing, please let us know: firstname.lastname@example.org

-This depends on the current government restrictions in your area.
+Coach rambles and car-sharing remain off-limits for now, however this may change depending on the current government restrictions in your area.
 Check the relevant website for the latest travel and transport advice where you live: England / Wales / Scotland.

 If you do use public or shared transport, please plan your journey carefully following government guidelines on safe travel and any measures required by the company you travel with.